|

 OutputChange records, approvals, stakeholder notificationsConfiguration baselines, version histories, audit trails

-How do change management and configuration management work together?
+How change management and configuration management work together

 Configuration management lays the groundwork.
-Before anyone proposes a change, you need an accurate map of your environment: what assets exist, how they’re configured, and what depends on what.
-Without that baseline, change management is guesswork.
+Before you propose a change, you need an accurate map of your environment.
+You need to know what assets exist, how they’re configured, and what depends on what.
+Without that baseline, change management is just guesswork.

 Change management builds on top of that map.
 When a change request comes in, the change manager needs to answer a few hard questions: What will this touch?
 Which services depend on this CI?
 If this goes wrong, how far does the damage spread?